Using my Memex to chat with my past

 A week in San Francisco

 After EmberConf wrapped up in Portland, I made the tech pilgramage to San Francisco.
-Here are my geographic trails from the week:

 A few highlights from the trip: